pingcap/docs/tidb-cloud/monitor-alert-slack.md

 # Subscribe via Slack

-TiDB Cloud provides you with an easy way to subscribe to alert notifications via multiple channels.
+TiDB Cloud provides you with an easy way to subscribe to alert notifications via Slack, [email](/tidb-cloud/monitor-alert-email.md), and [Zoom](/tidb-cloud/monitor-alert-zoom.md).
 This document describes how to subscribe to alert notifications via Slack.

 ## Prerequisites